LLaSA: Large Language and Structured Data Assistant: Introduction

 Aiming to address these drawbacks, we introduce \textbf{L}arge \textbf{L}anguage and \textbf{S}tructured Data \textbf{A}ssistant (LLaSA) for SKG tasks.
 Specifically, we first model various forms of structured data, such as tables and knowledge graphs, uniformly as hypergraphs \citep{chen_hytrel_2023}, enabling the use of a unified GNN for encoding.
 Specifically, We treat the cells in a table as nodes, with rows and columns as hyperedges, and for graphs, we treat entities as nodes and relationships as hyperedges.
-We then pretrain a GNN and a G-Former with self-supervised learning which include question answering and contrastive learning, as illustrated in Figure \ref{fig:pretraining_strategies} (b).
+We then pretrain a GNN and a G-Former (a cross attention model similar to Q-Former \cite{li_blip-2_2023}, but it extracts features from GNN) with self-supervised learning which includes question answering and Graph-Text Matching, as illustrated in Figure \ref{fig:pretraining_strategies} (b).
 This pretraining approach not only aligns the GNN with the text more effectively but also avoids coupling with a specific LLM, making it adaptable to various LLMs.
 During fine-tuning for downstream tasks, we use the G-Former to bridge the modality gap, transforming the encoded structured data into a fixed number of soft tokens that can be understood by LLMs, as shown in Figure \ref{fig:llasa_overview}.

 Results on multiple SKG datasets, including table, knowledge graph and database, demonstrate that the proposed LLaSA significantly enhances LLM's ability to handle these structured data.
 With the frozen LLM, LLaSA Llama-7B achieves an average improvement of 12\% across ten datasets.
 With LoRA the tuned LLM, it still yields an average improvement of 0.4\%.
 Besides, LLaSA, with LoRA fine-tuning, outperforms previous SOTA method using full parameters tuning.
-The codes and data are available at \url{https://anonymous.4open.science/r/LLaSA-AFB3/}.
+The codes and data are available at \url{https://github.com/YaooXu/LLaSA}.

 The main contributions of this paper can be summarized as follows: \begin{enumerate} \item We propose LLaSA, a framework that integrates the encoded representations of structured data as an additional modality into the input of LLMs. \item We represent various forms of structured data as hypergraphs, enabling unified encoding through a single GNN, and pretrain the GNN and G-Former with self-supervised learning. \item Experimental results demonstrate that our pretrained GNN can be adapted to various LLMs, enhancing their ability to handle structured data.
 Furthermore, ablation studies confirm the importance of both the GNN and the pretraining process. \end{enumerate}